patricklam/plam.new-webpage/content/top/nz-places.md

 * [Rakiura](https://www.doc.govt.nz/parks-and-recreation/places-to-go/southland/places/stewart-island-rakiura/rakiura-national-park/things-to-do/rakiura-track/) (August 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1240)): First day to Port William the best of the three.
 Otherwise perhaps our least-favourite Great Walk even without the [bedbugs](https://www.stuff.co.nz/travel/travel-troubles/124902839/doc-hut-with-the-toughest-bed-bugs-known-to-mankind-to-close-for-refit) last summer (we were there before that problem).
 Not as many birds as we hoped for, though we did see kakariki on Ulva Island.
 Also Mason Bay was great, though not quite on this Great Walk.
 Day 2 is swampy.
 * [Abel Tasman Coastal Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/abel-tasman-national-park/things-to-do/tracks/abel-tasman-coast-track/) (September 2020): harder than it seems!
 First-class track all the way and many views of beaches, though not so much beach walking.
 Easy to get in and out even if not cheap, via [Golden Bay Air](https://goldenbayair.co.nz/).
 Most people don't seem to do it end-to-end, and there are water taxis to facilitate partial trips.
 One can also have super tasty food at the [Awaroa Lodge](https://www.awaroalodge.co.nz/).

-Remaining: Lake Waikaremoana, Whanganui Journey
+Remaining: Lake Waikaremoana ([uh-oh](https://www.stuff.co.nz/national/300456239/lake-waikaremoana-and-its-great-walk-have-been-closed-for-months-as-thoe-say-the-relationship-with-the-crown-has-failed)), Whanganui Journey

 # National Parks